fashberg/WThermostatBeca/README.md

 ```

 * Open the folder 'WThermostatBeca' in VS Code
-* Go To PlatformIO Icon
+* Go to PlatformIO Icon
 * Click Build
   * Binary Firmware can be found in build_output\firmware\wthermostat-1.xx-fas.bin (or -debug or -minimal)